deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 The physics standard model, built on top of QFT, despite being one of the most successful theories of all time, accurately describes three of the four known fundamental forces: electromagnetism, the strong nuclear force, and the weak nuclear force.
 Notably absent remains gravity due to complex discrepancies between Einstein’s (pre-quantum) theory of relativity and Quantum Field Theory.
 It is important to point out that General Relativity in itself is successful in the sense of high accuracy and strong predictive power, albeit in a non-quantum realm.

 The unification of general relativity with quantum field theory would complete the standard physics model, but doing so faces a non-trivial impasse, as Lucian Hardy[^7] formulated: “Quantum theory is a probabilistic theory with fixed causal structure.
 General relativity is a deterministic theory but where the causal structure is dynamic.”
-Furthermore, the emergence of Quantum Gravity[^7] directly challenges the traditional separation of causality through the introduction of indefinite causal order with time symmetry[^8].
+Furthermore, the emergence of Quantum Gravity directly challenges the traditional separation of causality through the introduction of indefinite causal order with time symmetry[^8].

 Indefinite causal order means the order of causal events is not fixed.
 It might be that A happens before B, or that B happens before A, or a quantum superposition where both orders (A before B, and B before A) coexist simultaneously.